meghan-sloan/voting_project/README.md

 # Voting Project

 ### Preliminary data analysis
-The first step is to look at the data to see how it is structured and if any cleaning is necessary I recommend using pandas
+The first step is to look at the data to see how it is structured and if any cleaning is necessary.
+I recommend using pandas
 In the voting_EDA.ipynb jupyter notebook you can use the code to look at the data